Specialized Turbo Vado 3.0 – The tech-savvy younger sister

 The mudguards or fenders deserve special mention.
 Rather than being available as an accessory for the naked bike of the previous generation, these are well designed and integrated.
 The front mudguard goes down almost to the ground, the profile is wide and there is a special aero channel up front to keep spray to a minimum.
 My first ride was in rain and I can attest to their effectiveness, and similarly my off-road adventure where it was a bit muddy and my shoes stayed clean.

-There will be more models along soon, a few of the 5.0 will be onshore in July and has the speed tune with a 45km/h motor, bigger 600Wh battery and better parts selection, bigger price tag, but with a rigid fork.
+There will be more models along soon, a few of the 5.0 will be onshore in October and has the speed tune with a v1.3 45km/h motor, bigger 600Wh battery and better parts selection, bigger price tag, but with a rigid fork.
 I look forward to riding that.
 Some other markets get a 4.0 (higher spec than 3.0) and we might also get a 6.0 (a 5.0 with a suspension fork).
+I am told that the suspension fork will be available aftermarket at a reasonable price.

 RRP is $5800.
-I think this is reasonable value.
+I think this is reasonable value – especially now with a higher speed limit.
+The Brose motor is the best in the business.
 You’ll likely get better customer support from Specialized and their dealers than with many of the competition.
 My own experience with the older Turbo has been superb.
 As an example, in my first ride I had a minor electrical issue from water incursion.
 Specialized has already recognised the issue and sent out replacement parts (ie a recall).
 You won’t get that with your cheap Chinese-sourced ebike.

 Who should buy this bike?